Efficient Non-sequential Division for FPGAs: Comparison with State-of-the-Art

 In Tab.~\ref{tab:compari}, we collected three synthesis results of efficient reciprocal FPGA implementations reported in the literature (achieving $16$-bit precision).
-The comparison can be performed most fairly with \cite{raps1} as a comparable FPGA is used in this work, while e.g. a VIRTEX-7 FPGA is typically rated for higher clock speeds.
+In \cite{raps1}, a fixed point divider utilizing a reciprocal operation based on the Newton-Raphson algorithm is used followed by a multiplication operation.
+It uses a piecewise polynomial approximation for providing the seed of the Newton-Raphson algorithm.
+The comparison can be performed most fairly between \cite{raps1} and this work as comparable FPGAs from the same family are used.
+As Tab.~\ref{tab:compari} shows, the design of \cite{raps1} achieves a slightly smaller clock frequency than the proposed design of this work in the single clock cycle implementation but requires $3$ clock cycles instead.

+In \cite{ScalingLessNewton}, a design for a reciprocal operation is described.
+One can again implement a division operation using a multiplication after calculating the reciprocal.
+The design of \cite{ScalingLessNewton} is also based on the Newton-Raphson algorithm but uses pipelining to achieve higher clock speeds.
+While an impressive $740$ MHz clock speed is reported, the implementations of \cite{ScalingLessNewton} require $20$ and more clock cycles to calculate the reciprocal operation.
+The used VIRTEX-7 FPGA is typically rated for higher clock speeds than the Stratix V used in this work, and thus should give faster results.
+But even when directly comparing the delay times using the different FPGAs, our implementation is still twice as fast.

-When comparing the described architecture with these results, one can see that comparable FPGA utilization is achieved (the author wants to point out that the comparison algorithms are only for calculating the reciprocal while the architecture of this work already includes the multiplication with the dividend $w$).
+When comparing the described architecture with these results, one can see that comparable FPGA utilization is achieved (the author again wants to point out that the comparison algorithms are only for calculating the reciprocal while the architecture of this work already includes the multiplication with the dividend $w$).
 Comparing the speed, one can see that the proposed method leads to up to $3$ times faster implementations (when comparing with the degree $4$ variant of this work) than the state-of-the-art methods.